 Welcome to EnChroma

 The revolutionary EnChroma Cx Lens fundamentally boosts color vision, bringing color to the color blind.
 How does it work?
 What are the implications?
-It could include anything from overcoming activity, task and learning obstacles, to discovering new and breathtaking sensory experiences.
+They could include anything from overcoming activity, task, and learning obstacles to discovering new and breathtaking sensory experiences.

 EnChroma Quality and Features